カリフォルニアからのエコフレンドリーでトロピカルでユーモラスなアートギフト、家庭用品、アパレル。

 Flour Sack Kitchen Tea Towel "Japanese Good Luck Charms"

-+Pine, bamboo, and Japanese apricot trees are considered as symbols of good fortune and longevity.
+- Pine, bamboo, and Japanese apricot trees are considered symbols of good fortune and longevity.

-+A crane and a tortoise are symbols/emblems of longevity from ancient times.
+- The crane and the tortoise have been symbols of longevity since ancient times.

-+The Sea bream considered to bear good luck and are used as ingredients in foods for happy events and celebrations.
+- Sea bream is believed to bring good luck and is often used as an ingredient in dishes for happy events and celebrations.

 Flour Sack Towels - History